MIPS/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_UMUL_HIGHPART ; Used in aarch64-sve.md.
     UNSPEC_FMLA		; Used in aarch64-sve.md.
     UNSPEC_FMLS		; Used in aarch64-sve.md.
+    UNSPEC_FTSMUL	; Used in aarch64-sve.md.
+    UNSPEC_FTSSEL	; Used in aarch64-sve.md.
     UNSPEC_COND_FABS	; Used in aarch64-sve.md.
     UNSPEC_COND_FNEG	; Used in aarch64-sve.md.
     UNSPEC_COND_FSQRT	; Used in aarch64-sve.md.